vaibhav2851/Sales_Analysis_Dashboard/README.md

 ## Data Source

-The project uses a sample sales dataset located in the `data_set` folder.
+The project uses a sample sales dataset located on the https://www.kaggle.com/datasets/kyanyoga/sample-sales-data.
 You can replace it with your own data source.